Stephen-Gates/report-gallery/docs/landscape/it-component-landscape-reports.md

 ### Filters

-Use Filters to focus on the required IT Component.
+Use filters to focus on the required IT Component.

 ---